-An invitation under Rule 63(1) and subsequent limitation of the search under Rule 63(2) may also result from the application not meeting the relevant requirements of the EPC to such an extent that a meaningful search of the claims, or of some of the claims, or of part of a claim, is impossible.
+In addition to the reasons discussed in B-VIII, 1, an invitation under Rule 63(1) and subsequent limitation of the search under Rule 63(2) may also result from the application not meeting the relevant requirements of the EPC to such an extent that a meaningful search of the claims, or of some of the claims, or of part of a claim, is impossible.
 In such cases, the Search Division should apply the procedure under Rule 63 (see B-VIII, 3.1 to 3.4, and OJ EPO 2009, 533).

 What is or is not "meaningful" is a question of fact for the Search Division to determine.
 Its finding may change in the light of any reply from the applicant to the invitation under Rule 63(1) (see B-VIII, 3.2).
 The exercise of the Search Division's discretion will depend upon the facts of the case.
 A restriction of the search must be carefully considered.
 There are clearly cases where a search is rendered de facto impossible by the failure to meet the prescribed requirements of the EPC.
-But these are not the only circumstances under which Rule 63 may be invoked.
 The word "meaningful" should be construed reasonably.
+It should not be construed in such a way that Rule 63 is invoked simply because a search is difficult.